 What is ganciclovir?

-CMV diseases, including CMV retinitis, are opportunistic infections (OIs) of HIV.
+CMV diseases, including CMV retinitis, can be opportunistic infections (OIs) of HIV.
 An OI is an What is an Opportunistic Infection? fact sheet.that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the
+To learn more about OIs, read the HIVinfo

 How is ganciclovir used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of ganciclovir in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of ganciclovir in people with HIV to:

 - CMV retinitis